-South Africa (Officially the Republic of South Africa) is a country located at the southern tip of Africa bordering the Republic of Botswana, the Republic of Zimbabwe, and the People's Republic of Namibia to the north, the People's Republic of Mozambique and Swaziland (South Africa almost completely surrounds Swaziland) to the east.
+As its name implies, South Africa is a country located at the southern tip of Africa.
+South Africa borders the Republic of Botswana, Zimbabwe and Namibia to the north.
+To the east, South Africa borders the Republic of Mozambique and Swaziland (South Africa almost completely surrounds Swaziland).
 Although Lesotho is a neighboring country, the Republic of Lesotho is an enclave surrounded by South African territory.
-The Republic of South Africa has a total land area of about 1,219,090squared kilometers (about 4,620sq km covered by water) with about 2,798 km of coastline.
+The Republic of South Africa has a total land area of about 1,219,090sqkm (about 4,620sqkm of which is covered by water) with about 2,798 km of coastline.

 South Africa is a multi-racial country with several ethnic and racial groups living together.
 Black Africans the most dominant racial group make up about 79% of the total population.
 Whites make up about 9.6% of the total population.
 Colored people make up about 8.9% with Asians (mostly Indians) forming about 2.5% of the total population.